csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 asynchronously load the remaining stylesheet off of the Critical Path.

-While this strategy is effective, it’s not simple: highly dynamic sites can be difficult to extract styles from; the process needs to be automated; we have to make assumptions about what _above the fold_ even is; it’s hard to capture edge cases; tooling still in its relative infancy.
-And if you’re working with a large or legacy codebase, things get even more difficult…
+While this strategy is effective, it’s not simple: highly dynamic sites can be difficult to extract styles from, the process needs to be automated, we have to make assumptions about what _above the fold_ even is, it’s hard to capture edge cases, and tooling still in its relative infancy.
+If you’re working with a large or legacy codebase, things get even more difficult…

 ## Split Your Media Types